ICOS-Carbon-Portal/infrastructure/devops-ts/README.md

 **both** sides (with `npm:yaml`) and deep-comparing the data structures.
-Ansible is insensitive to key order and to scalar style (`yes` vs `true`, folded vs plain strings), so semantic equality — not byte equality — is the correct bar, and all seven pass.
+Ansible is insensitive to key order and to scalar style (`yes` vs `true`, folded vs plain strings), so semantic equality — not byte equality — is the correct bar, and all 23 pass.
 Both sides are parsed as YAML **1.1** to match Ansible's PyYAML (where `yes`/`no` are booleans, unlike YAML 1.2).

 ## How the typing works